AaryanTheLaughingGas/Educ_AI_t-HackHazards/README.md

 ## 🧬 Future Scope

-List improvements, extensions, or follow-up features:

-- 📈 Add code helpers
+- 📈 Add code helpers to the application
 - 🛡️ Include login details for more personalized platforms
 ---